-I am smitten with award-winning landscape architect, Senga Lindsay’s, book on unique and urban applications of edible landscaping, Edible Landscaping: Urban Food Gardens That Look Great (Harbour Publishing).
-You will be too when you get a look at this wealth of information from the book from this project:
+I am smitten with award-winning landscape architect Senga Lindsay’s book on unique and urban applications of edible landscaping, Edible Landscaping: Urban Food Gardens That Look Great (Harbour Publishing).
+You will be too when you get a look at this wealth of information from the book in this project:

 The Edible Rooftop

 No ground to grow your edibles?
 Think up—onto your rooftop!
 If you don’t want to allocate valuable real estate to creating an edible garden but still want the pleasure of growing vegetables and fruits, a green roof may be the solution for you.